-The heartbreaking plight of widows, how women are kicked out of their homes and shunned by society after their husbands die.
+The plight of widows is heartbreaking.
+Many women are kicked out of their homes and shunned by society after their husbands die.
 They are often thrown out of family homes because they are believed to bring bad luck after husbands’ death.
 Widows are often considered to be cursed, meaning they are thrown out by their families for fear of spreading their bad luck.
 This is the superstition among the families.
 While we are working with rural women we found a number of women who had lost their husbands due to various reasons.
 However MTRDS took it as challenge going ahead to support them.
 Motivating them to be a member of Self help groups and the other women are too treating them as a normal woman.
 MTRDS is supporting them in the areas of education of their children and establishing income generation activities and those who do not have individual toilets, they have been supported.

 In this way MTRDS is supporting psychologically, financially and socially and bring them into main stream.
 We identified 230 widows from our target area.